-For an example of using this mechanism to define and plot a non-trivial function that is too complicated for a simple one-line definition f(x) = ... please see function\block.dem
+Please see function_block.dem for an example of using this mechanism to define and plot a non-trivial function that is too complicated for a simple one-line definition f(x) = ...

 Special and complex-valued functions

 Gnuplot 6 provides an expanded set of complex-valued functions and updated versions of some functions that were present in earlier versions.